forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Kherson oblast
 ##### Kherson oblast WEST of Dnieper including the city Kherson
 Significance: Full (political, economic and security) control important for Ukraine. // On the Ukrainian military campaign: In the 2nd half of September <!--in the first half, there were many good reasons for pushing the forces away from Kharkiv such as bringing Kharkiv out of artillery range--> mainly military objectives seem to guide: Fighting a grinding war or advance whichever is [considered] more advantageous.
-Advances even into the Donbas, where it is questionable whether the local people [i.e. the people living currently there] want fighting to return. // Why not [trying to] conquer [their hearts] with policies instead of weapons.
+Advances even into the Donbas, where it is questionable whether the local people [i.e. the people living currently there] want fighting again - why not convince the people in the Donbas to return with charming policies?

 * Military Situation: Considering the military capabilities from the different parties, the geography and the likely positioning (likely = possibly combined with observations (if available) & combined with rational reasoning), the Ukrainian forces are in a better position than the Russian forces.
 Some reasons are:
   * Movements over the two Dnieper bridges is observable and following the movement paths gives military locations away.